-- Environmental Farm Plan Coordinator verifies that the applicant’s EFP is up to date and indicates whether the project requested is a priority of the applicant’s EFP.
+- The Environmental Farm Plan Coordinator verifies that the applicant’s EFP is up to date and indicates whether the project requested is a priority of the applicant’s EFP.

 - The applicant’s category funding caps are reviewed to ensure funding is available for project.
-Program Administrator approves the project in writing to the applicant and provides appropriate Construction Guidelines, where applicable.
+The Program Administrator approves the project in writing to the applicant and provides appropriate Construction Guidelines, where applicable.

 How do I claim?

-- Claiming of Project work can only be done when the ASP project is complete.
+- Claiming of project work can only be done when the ASP project is complete.